goyder/checklists/learning/rapidskillacquisition.md

   (The caveat is that "RSA" is focused on the first 20 hours: therefore new skills will be deferred up to 20 hours at most, in theory.)
 * *Define your target performance level* - create a simple sentence (or a few, maybe) that define what "good enough" looks like.
 This is similar to setting a SMART goal.
 "A problem well stated is a problem half solved."
 * *Deconstruct the skill into subskills* - consider that a skill being approached is actually more likely a bundle of smaller subskills.
 You can then define which subskills are the most important and focus energies there.
-* *Create fast feedback loops* - coaches and mentors are great sources of eedback.
-Capture devices or specific training tools can be of use.
+* *Create fast feedback loops* - coaches and mentors are great sources of feedback.
+Capture devices or specific training tools can also be of use.
 * *Emphasise quantity and speed* - like the parable of the ceramics teacher, "in early-stage practice, quantity and speed trump absolute quality."

 ## Ten principles of effective learning